andikleen/ftracer/README.md

      0.55      0.04   f1 + 45                 -> f3                   4 5 6
      0.59      0.04 main + 61                 -> f3                   7 8 9

+Performance overhead

+On a Westmere system the instrumentation increases the cost of an empty call by about 4 times.
+Will depend on the CPU and the surrounding code.

 To use in your own project.

 The program needs to be build with -pg -mfentry and linked with -rdynamic -ldl ftrace.o

 	cd my-project
 	make CFLAGS='-g -pg -mfentry' LDFLAGS='-rdynamic -ldl ../ftrace/ftrace.o'	(or CXXFLAGS if using C++)